A Guide to Conveyancing in Scotland

 What is a Solicitor/Estate Agent?

 In Scotland, many conveyancing solicitor firms are also estate agent firms.
-They will be responsible for marketing your home, managing initial transactions and negotiating with potential buyers, as well as managing the legal aspect of the sale and arranging searches.
+They are responsible for marketing your home and negotiating with potential buyers, as well as the legal aspect of the sale.

-These solicitor estate agents are usually members of Solicitors and Property Centres and are bound by the Law Society of Scotland’s guidelines.
-More traditional estate agents do operate across Scotland but, unlike in the rest of the UK, they have a lesser share of the market.
+Solicitor estate agents are usually members of Solicitors and Property Centres.
+They are also bound by the Law Society of Scotland’s guidelines.
+More traditional estate agents do operate across Scotland but they have a lesser share of the market.

-The Law Society of Scotland’s guidelines is designed to reduce the risk of gazumping.
-Once a conveyancer has accepted an offer on the property on behalf of the seller, they are not allowed to accept a subsequent offer from someone else.
+The Law Society of Scotland’s guidelines are designed to reduce the risk of gazumping.
+Once a conveyancer has accepted an offer on behalf of the seller, they are not allowed to accept a subsequent offer from someone else.

-If another offer does come in and the seller wants to accept it, the seller’s solicitor must withdraw from acting on their behalf.
-The seller will then need to find another conveyancing solicitor to complete the sale.
+If another offer does come in and the seller wants to accept it, their solicitor must withdraw from acting on their behalf.
+The seller will then need to find another conveyancing to complete the sale.
 This adds to the time it takes to buy or sell a house and can potentially add to the cost of selling the home.

 What is a Note of Interest?